HFooladi/HFooladi.github.io/index.md

 ### Non-Academic

 - I love watching anime and reading manga.
-My favorites animes are Neon Genesisi Evangelion, Death Note, Attack On Titans and Tokyo Ghoul.
+My favorites animes are Neon Genesis Evangelion, Death Note, Attack On Titans and Tokyo Ghoul.
 I have started writing notes about underlying anime philosophies.
 - I like sports a lot.
 I am a professional Squash and Football player.
 Moreover, I am a fan of Formula 1.
 - In addition, I am enjoying reading philosophical and psychological books. you can refer to [my goodreads](https://www.goodreads.com/user/show/75993307-hosein-fooladi) to find out more about my favorites topics.
 - Moreover, I like playing games.
 I prefer the games in the style of [Limbo](https://playdead.com/games/limbo/) and [Inside](https://playdead.com/games/inside/)